 This is not the same Edition as in the above review.
 The Amazon Fire TV Basic Edition that is available in Canada and worldwide has very similar performance but is lacking voice control, gaming support, and 4K content.
-If you want a full review on the Amazon Fire TV Basic Edition See Full Review

 The basic Edition Fire TV features a quad-core processor, built-in 802.11ac Wi-Fi, plugs directly into a TV via HDMI and comes with a tiny Fire TV Remote for navigation.
 The same specs as the newer version of Amazon Fire Stick but without voice control or gaming support.

 With the Fire TV Stick Basic Edition, you can access a number of Amazon apps over 4000 to choose from.
 Netflix, YouTube, and Spotify are all available but the main push is for Amazon Prime Membership to get the most out of Amazon Fire TV.